A Quick Look at Edmonds Community College

 - Opening a renovated Meadowdale Hall for our Visual Arts, Energy Management, Engineering, and Construction Management programs.

-- Earning industry recognition for our high quality programs including: Emergency Management, Construction Management, Project Management, and Information Security and Digital Forensics.
+- Earning industry recognition for our high quality programs including: Emergency Management and Business Continuity, Construction Management, Project Management, and Information Security and Digital Forensics.

 - Assisting adults with disabilities, who are ready for full-time employment, to find great jobs using $200,000 of grant awards via the state's Division of Vocational Rehabilitation.